CaraNetzer/podcast-recommender/README.md

 This project was made using the mock-api JSON-Server.
-To run this app, clone the repository, run the command `npm install` from the directory.
+To run this app, clone the repository, run the command `npm install` from the root directory.
 Once that is done, run `npm start` and register or log in to the app.
 You will also be prompted to log in with a spotify account.

 More information about React commands below: